The Top 10 Worst Money Myths You Need to Forget

 Your problem is that you don’t pay yourself first.
 I understand.
 I used to do this too.
 I would say to myself, “Whatever is left at the end of the month, I’ll save!”
 Well, there was never anything left at the end of the month.

 Of course, there wasn’t.
 I spent it all!
 Your good intentions will never pan out in this area.
 Instead, set up an auto-deposit into your Betterment account, or at least into your savings account.
 You can’t spend what you never had.

 5. Invest In Gold

-When the economy takes a big downturn, some people will recommend buying gold.
-It’s safe, it’s a physical asset!
-Come the zombie apocalypse, Armageddon, a Ted Cruise presidency, you will need gold!
+When the economy takes a significant downturn, some people will recommend buying gold.
+It’s safe; it’s a physical asset!
+Come to the zombie apocalypse, Armageddon, a Ted Cruise presidency; you will need gold!

 Gold is highly volatile.
 And if any of the above should happen, it’s probably best to have a lot of canned goods and bottled water with which to stock your bunker.
 Spend your money on that instead.

 6. My Partner Manages Our Money, So I Don’t Need To Worry About It

 Oooh, this one is bad too.
 Are you aware of the divorce rate?
 It’s lower than 50%, also a myth, but it’s up there.

 None of us should leave any important aspect of our life entirely in the hands of someone else.
 Even if your partner loves you and is trustworthy, people make mistakes which can leave them in over their heads.

 If you are not communicating regularly about something as important as family finances, you may be in for some very nasty surprises.
 And leaving finances up to one partner is too much work, responsibility, and stress for one person.
 Things like that are meant to be shared in a relationship.